 Most of the baubles I have are from either M&S (again, I know but they often do a 3 for 2 deal so it is hard to resist), Paperchase (yes, I love that shop) and Ikea (unbreakable decorations!).
 Below are a few of my favourites.

 This little porcelain gnome from M&S.

 Those little fabric gingerbread men from Flying Tiger (best shop for secret Santa gifts!).

 And these villages baubles from B&Q.

-My favourite moment of day in December is when I come home and after a long day at work and commuting I finally turn on the Christmas tree light.
+My favourite moment of the day in December is when I come home and after a long day at work and commuting, I finally turn on the Christmas tree light.
 Deep inside, my 7-years old self is jumping with joy.